Discount Roof Vents and Attic Vents

 are Dade County Approved.
 Our venting products include

-the new fire stopping "Vulcan Vents" in gable, retrofit base flashings for all roof vents, soffit, foundation and eave designs;
+for all types of house vents; gable vents, retrofit base flashings for all roof vents, soffit, foundation and eave designs;

 solar powered roof vents, Ridge Vents and VariaVents for Tiles roofs, bathroom exhaust roof vents,